 Through the day-to-day routines,

 it's not often a new mom hears how she's doing.
 The thing is, this is a critical statement.
 It could be the difference between a tired mother feeling worthless and wanting to give up, and a new mom realizing someone recognizes her efforts and, as a result, brightening her day.
 "Every New Mom Makes Mistakes, But It's OK"

 she fell off the edge of our bed and busted her forehead wide open.
 I think I cried harder than she did because, in that moment, I felt like a complete and utter failure for not protecting her all the ways I promised.
 Sure, it happened in an instant, but the regret lingers long after.
 I feared how she'd feel about me as her protector.
 It was a form of betrayal in my mind.

 If someone had pulled me aside and told me mistakes happen, that it'll be OK, I may have felt better (or, as new mom worries go, maybe not, but it's worth a try).

 "You're Stronger Than You Think"

-The angels sing when someone offers a new mom any kind of relief.
+when someone offers a new mom any kind of relief.
 Whether it's to watch the baby for a bit, a home-cooked meal, or an offer to clean the house up, I'd have taken any and all of it.
 It's really overwhelming to go from young, single gal to brand new mother.
 There's so much to get done, it feels impossible some days (and is).
 To receive an offer of help would've literally given me new life.
+"Ignore The Criticism"

-No matter how old you are when you get pregnant, there's going to be someone who wants to nitpick everything you choose to do with your baby.
+how old you are when you get pregnant, there's going to be someone who wants to nitpick everything you choose to do with your baby.
 I've had a few of those, however well-meaning.
 With everyone so quick to judge, the only words I'd have loved to hear when we chose to go to bottle-feeding after my daughter never caught onto latching was, "You do you and ignore everyone else."
+"You've Got This"